-The United States Department of Education has chosen 25 applicants to receive a total of more than $135 million in the fourth round of the Investing in Innovation (i3) competition.
+The United States Department of Education has chosen six states to receive Race to the Top-Early Learning Challenge grants in the third round of funding for the initiative.

 Ratings and review Web site Graphite is expanding its review library, teacher community and developing a mobile Web site, thanks to a $3 million grant from the Eli and Edythe Broad Foundation.

 Five districts and consortia representing 25 individual school districts are receiving a combined total of $120 million in federal funds through the Race to the Top-District program.

 A bipartisan group of two-dozen representatives led by Jared Polis today urged the Federal Communications Commission in a letter to modernize the Schools and Libraries Program of the Universal Service Fund, more commonly known as E-rate.

 The United States Department of Education recently published its list of the 25 programs that will receive funding in the fourth round of the Investing in Innovation (i3) competition.
 Those programs will receive a combined total of $134 million before the end of the year.

 Epson and DonorsChoose.org have teamed up to launch a holiday program that aims to help public school teachers get funding for their classroom projects.

 The National Center for Women and Information Technology is now accepting proposals for its 2014 NCWIT AspireIT program.

 Schools in 50 states and the District of Columbia has been named winners in Samsung's Solve for Tomorrow contest.